-A detailed measurement of this process is performed by both the ATLAS and CMS Collaborations using Run-2 LHC data~\cite{ATLAS:2019bsc,CMS:2021icx}.

-For the SM, the WZ process is generated at LO using Madgraph5 aMC@NLO v2.6.5~\cite{Alwall:2014hca}.
+For the SM, the WZ process is generated at LO using {\textsc{Madgraph5\_aMC@LO}}.
 The NNPDF3.1 NNLO PDF set~\cite{NNPDF:2017mvq} is used.
 The renormalization and factorization scales chosen are half of the sum of the transverse mass of final state particles.
-The SMEFT effects are simulated at LO using the SMEFTsim v3.0~\cite{smeftsim3} model with the \texttt{topU3l} flavor scheme.
-Event samples are produced at both the SM point, i.e., setting all Wilson coefficients to zero and with non-zero values of Wilson coefficients for the operators considered.
+The SMEFT effects are simulated at LO using the \textsc{SMEFTsim} v3.0~\cite{smeftsim3} model with the \texttt{topU3l} flavor scheme.
+Event samples are produced both at the SM point, i.e., setting all WCs to zero, and with non-zero values of the WCs for the operators considered.
 Several weights are stored for each event.
-Those are computed using reweighting for matrix element method~\cite{Artoisenet:2010cn} following two approaches: helicity-aware and -ignorant reweightings.
-Ten million events are generated for each of the samples separately with helicity-aware and -ignorant reweightings.
+These are computed using reweighting for the ME method~\cite{Artoisenet:2010cn}, following two approaches: helicity-aware and helicity-ignorant reweightings.
+Ten million events are generated for each of the samples separately with helicity-aware and helicity-ignorant reweightings.
 For the generated samples, one million events are generated.

-The WZ production at the SM is dominated by the helicity configuration where both the bosons are transversely polarized with opposite helicities ($\pm$,$\mp$), whereas the SMEFT operators considered here affect the configuration with both the bosons have the same transverse helicities ($\pm$,$\pm$)~\cite{Azatov:2017kzw}.
-This is depicted in Fig.~\ref{fig:WZ_helicity_comp} as a function of W boson p$_\textrm{T}$ using the event samples produced for this study.
+The WZ production in the SM is dominated by the helicity configuration where both bosons are transversely polarized with opposite helicities ($\pm$, $\mp$), whereas the SMEFT operators considered here affect the configuration where both bosons have the same transverse helicities ($\pm$, $\pm$)~\cite{Azatov:2017kzw}.
+This is depicted in Fig.~\ref{fig:WZ_helicity_comp} as a function of W boson $p_\textrm{T}$ using the event samples produced for this study.